hawkslool/Rule34GalleryMode/README.md

 * **Middle Click:** Open current image in new tab
 * **Escape:** Exit Gallery Mode

+## Changelogs
+12/02:
+- Gallery load will only be initiated when clicking (Gallery Mode) instead of automatically on each page load
+- Add detailed breakdown (and retry) on "loading preview" states
+- Delay page flipper by 3 seconds, interruptible by any key press
+- Add option to use your own API key for possible increased rate limits

 ## Previews

 **First time install + General controls:**